 Slowly but surely my work became a business and the business evolved away from boats to houses, it grew steadily and 20 years later I sold the building business to a junior partner.
 In 2004 I started this thing I do now called business-life coaching and mentoring.
 And I feel good about myself and my life to date.
 It’s been a wild rollercoaster ride at times, but I am forever grateful to my old friend who shook me up at that barbeque in 1984.
 I am basically a happy chap.

 Why am I telling you this?

 Well, you see, I meet all kinds of people, those who work for The Man and those who work for themselves.
-And it’s become clear to me that people who work for themselves are nearly always happier than those who are employees, especially those who work for big companies.
+And I’ve come to believe that people who work for themselves are generally more content with their life and themselves than those who are employees, especially those who work for big companies.
 I believe this is because people are happiest when they feel they have agency, when they feel they are in control of their own lives.